Tu1026/ctDNA_website/README.md

 # ctDNA_website
+This website is built using the Rocket framework with Rust interacting with ML model trained using Ray and Xgboost.
+The cross-language communication is acheived using protobuf and zeromq.

 My implementation of a website that uses Rust and simple javascript to host a machine learning model that is trained on 700+ metastatic prostate cancer patients

 # ctdna_predict